redox-os/website/content/news/this-month-250731.md

 ## CI Improvements

 - (ci) Wildan Mubarok added tests in the installer, Cookbook, and pkgutils CI
+- (ci) Wildan Mubarok disabled test image creation in forks and branches to save server resources
+- (ci) Wildan Mubarok fixed the pipeline status in the build system CI
 - (ci) Wildan Mubarok added the [Lychee](https://github.com/lycheeverse/lychee) tool in the website CI

 ## Documentation Improvements